tomcl/V2releases/README.md

 Anyone wanting to see the closed code and/or contribute contact me and I can add.

-Binaries (currently for linux and windows only) will be posted here under releases.
-Please give user feedback on binaries as issues on this repository.
+Binaries (currently for linux and windows only) will be posted here.
+Please give bug reports and user feedback on binaries as issues on this repository.